cbartram/Nest/README.md

 to migrate their Nest account's to Google.
 Google integrated the Nest products under the "Works With Google" umbrella and essentially made data access to your own
 Nest devices a one way street.

 You can give your Nest data to Google but you can't get it back out of the cloud.
-I am a fan of open source IoT and I think this is pretty uncool.
 This Nest Camera SDK aims aims to give developers the freedom and ability to access their own camera feed data in order to continue building great applications.

 ![nest denial letter](./assets/nest_denied.png)

 ## Quick Start

-To get started with the Unofficial Nest Camera API you can install the package from [NPM](https://npmjs.com):
+To get started with the Unofficial Nest Camera SDK you can install the package from [NPM](https://npmjs.com):

 ```shell script
 $ npm install nest-cam